-- 3.43 The ongoing cost of internal monitoring (carrying out nuclear material accountancy and control) under Option 1 is assumed to be the similar to the current Euratom regime.
-The additional cost is based on the resource required for operators to carry out their operations at qualifying nuclear facilities in accordance with the accountancy and control plan.
-We informally consulted with industry (representing 80% of UK safeguards activity, extrapolating for the remainder 20%) and considered consultation responses to get an assessment of the expected additional costs under Option 1.
+- 3.34 The cost of internal monitoring (carrying out nuclear material accountancy and control) under Option 1 is assumed to be the similar to the current Euratom regime.
+The additional cost is based on the resource required for duty holders to carry out their operations at qualifying nuclear facilities in accordance with the accountancy and control plan.
+We have informally consulted with industry (representing 80% of UK safeguards activity, extrapolating for the remainder 20%) to get an assessment of the expected additional costs under Option 1.
 These are listed in the table 3c below, using the cost ranges provided to us.
-In the central scenario we estimate that the additional cost of the accountancy and control plan is around £0.08m per annum. - 3.44 The cost to prepare for and receive inspections is built up from estimates of the number of days and staff required across operators.
+In the central scenario we estimate that the additional cost of the accountancy and control plan is around £0.08m per annum. - 3.35 The cost to prepare for and receive inspections is built up from estimates of the number of days and staff required across duty holders.
 This data makes use of EU data on the average length of inspection across site type and the number of current inspections taking place.
-ONR will deliver a robust, proportionate, and consistent safeguards regime that is equivalent in effectiveness and coverage to that currently provided by Euratom.
-We assume that inspection activities be at the same level as under Euratom.
-As such, there is no additional cost of inspections to operators under Option 1 relative to the 'current Euratom regime' counterfactual.
+Following engagement with ONR, it is expected that inspection activities will begin at the same level as under Euratom.
+ONR are likely to review the type and frequency of inspection activities as it gains assurance of compliance by duty holders.
+As a simplifying assumption under Option 1, we assume that the number of inspection across the nuclear industry remains the same as under existing Euratom regime counterfactual.
+As